 Perfectionism is not the same as doing your best, in fact it is an extreme version of pushing yourself.
 People who struggle with perfectionist behaviors, often set unreasonable and very high expectations for themselves that are impossible to achieve.
 Perfectionists are motivated by fear while high achievers are motivated by their desire to do their best.
-If you believe you may be struggling with perfectionism, and you are interested in learning how to manage self-defeating self-talk, lower stress, and get a better handle on your perfectionism keep reading to learn how to beat perfectionism.
+If you believe you may be struggling with perfectionism, keep reading to learn some tools for letting go of perfectionism.

 Table of Contents:

 What is perfectionism?

 How to let go of perfectionism?

 What is Perfectionism?

 Are you a person that sets impossibly high standards for yourself and sometimes for others?
 Do you believe that you should achieve your goals effortlessly and never have flaws, make mistakes, or be disagreeable?
 If you answered yes to these questions, the reality is you may be a perfectionist.